phalcon-orphanage/docs/pl/reference/routing.rst

 Dealing with extra/trailing slashes
 -----------------------------------
-Sometimes a route could be accessed with extra/trailing slashes and the end of the route, those extra slashes would lead to produce a not-found status in the dispatcher.
+Sometimes a route could be accessed with extra/trailing slashes.
+Those extra slashes would lead to produce a not-found status in the dispatcher.
 You can set up the router to automatically remove the slashes from the end of handled route:

 .. code-block:: php